Porcelain Crowns

 At your second appointment, the dentist will remove the temporary crown and fit your new, custom porcelain crown.
 Once any necessary adjustments are made, the crown is bonded in place, restoring function and appearance.

-With proper care, porcelain crowns can last 10 to 15 years or longer, making them a reliable and effective solution for many dental concerns.
+With proper care, porcelain crowns can last 10–15 years or longer, making them a reliable and effective solution for many dental concerns.
 If you’re considering porcelain crowns, schedule a consultation with our team at The Lodi Dentist to discuss your options and learn more about how crowns can enhance your smile.

 Gain Confidence with Dental Crowns Today